Clashes over Israel-Hamas war shatter students' sense of safety on US college campuses

 “To see it on Tulane’s campus is definitely scary,” said Jacob Starr, a Jewish student from Massachusetts.

 Within the student Jewish community, there is a range of perspectives on the conflict.
 The latest war began with an attack on Oct.
 7 by Hamas militants who targeted towns, farming communities and a music festival near the Gaza border, killing more than 1,400 people.
-Israel has responded with weeks of attacks in Gaza, which have killed more than 10,000 people, most of them Palestinian civilians.
+Israel has responded with weeks of attacks in Gaza, which have killed more than 10,800 people, according to the Hamas-run Health Ministry in Gaza — most of them Palestinian civilians.

 Emma Sackheim, a Jewish student from Los Angeles who attends Tulane's law school, said she grew up as a supporter of the Jewish state but now considers herself an opponent of Zionism.
 Sackheim says she knows students who oppose Israel’s policies “but don’t feel comfortable to publicly say anything.”